John Dee: Later life

 In 1583, Dee met the impoverished yet popular Polish nobleman Albert Łaski, who, after overstaying his welcome at court, invited Dee to accompany him back to Poland.
 With some prompting by the "angels" (again through Kelley) and by dint of his worsening status at court, Dee decided to do so.
-He, Kelley and their families left in September 1583, but Łaski proved to be bankrupt and out of favour in his own country.
+He, Kelley, and their families left in September 1583, but Łaski proved to be bankrupt and out of favour in his own country.
 Dee and Kelley began a nomadic life in Central Europe, meanwhile continuing their spiritual conferences, which Dee detailed in his diaries and almanacs.
 They had audiences with Emperor Rudolf II in Prague Castle and King Stephen Báthory of Poland, whom they attempted to convince of the importance of angelic communication.
-The Bathory meeting took place at the Niepołomice Castle (near Kraków, then capital of Poland) and was later analysed by Polish historians (Ryszard Zieliński, Roman Żelewski, Roman Bugaj) and writers (Waldemar Łysiak).
+The Báthory meeting took place at the Niepołomice Castle (near Kraków, then capital of Poland) and was later analysed by Polish historians (Ryszard Zieliński, Roman Żelewski, Roman Bugaj) and writers (Waldemar Łysiak).
 While Dee was generally seen as a man of deep knowledge, he was mistrusted for his connection with the English monarch, Elizabeth I, for whom some thought Dee was a spy.
-Dee did indeed pen a covert letter to spymaster Francis Walsingham in which he said "I am forced to be brief...That which England suspected was also here".
-The Polish king, a devout Catholic and cautious of supernatural mediators, began their meeting(s) by affirming that prophetic revelations must match the teachings of Christ, the mission of the Holy Catholic Church, and the approval of the Pope.
+Dee did indeed pen a covert letter to spymaster Francis Walsingham in which he said "I am forced to be brief ...
+That which England suspected was also here".
+The Polish king, a devout Catholic and cautious of supernatural mediators, began their meeting(s) by affirming that prophetic revelations must match the teachings of Jesus, the mission of the Catholic Church, and the approval of the sitting pope.

-In 1587, at a spiritual conference in Bohemia, Kelley told Dee that the angel Uriel had ordered the men to share all their possessions, including their wives.
-By this time, Kelley had gained some renown as an alchemist and was more sought-after than Dee in this regard: it was a line of work that had prospects for serious and long-term financial gain, especially among the royal families of central Europe.
+In 1587, at a spiritual conference in the Kingdom of Bohemia, Kelley told Dee that the angel Uriel had ordered the men to share all their possessions, including their wives.
+By this time, Kelley had gained some renown as an alchemist and was more sought after than Dee in this regard: it was a line of work with prospects for serious, long-term financial gain, especially among the royal families of central Europe.
 Dee, however, was more interested in communicating with angels, who he believed would help him solve the mysteries of the heavens through mathematics, optics, astrology, science, and navigation.
-Perhaps Kelley in fact wished to end Dee's dependence on him as a diviner at their increasingly lengthy, frequent spiritual conferences.
-The order for wife-sharing caused Dee anguish, but he apparently did not doubt it was genuine and they apparently shared wives.
+Perhaps Kelley, in fact, wished to end Dee's dependence on him as a diviner during their increasingly lengthy, frequent spiritual conferences.
+The order for wife-sharing caused Dee anguish, but he apparently did not doubt it was genuine, and they apparently shared wives.
 However, Dee broke off the conferences immediately afterwards.
 He returned to England in 1589, while Kelley went on to be the alchemist to Emperor Rudolf II.
 Nine months later, on 28 February 1588, a son was born to Dee's wife, whom Dee baptised Theodorus Trebonianus Dee and raised as his own.